 Prompt cleaning and using topical flea medications for your pet may get rid of the majority of fleas within a day or two.
 However, it can take days to weeks for all the fleas present in an environment to die, even with the most conscientious approach.

 Fleas lay a lot of eggs very quickly, and some fleas have developed resistance to medications and insecticides.
 If you have a large property or multiple pets with fleas, it may take longer to get rid of the problem.
 The key to handling fleas is persistence.

 If your pet is a walking carrier of mature fleas, your home can become the nursery.
-It’s estimated that only 5 percent of a flea infestation can be attributed to the adult fleas unwillingly hosted by your pet.

 To do this, you must treat your pet and its living environment at the same time.
 Depending on your pet’s boundaries, this may include your whole house or yard.